lsrdg/tatoeba-karini/README.md

 Look for sentences in french containing the french word equivalent to the english word 'water':

 ```
-python tatoeba-query browser eng fra water
+python tatoeba-query b eng fra water
 ```

-The only command implemented so far is "browser" to open the browser in a new tab (if possible).
+The only command implemented so far is `b` ("b" = "browser") to open the browser in a new tab (if possible).

 ## TODO list